yaqwsx/PcbDraw/doc/pcbdraw.md

 There are several options for the script:

-- `--libs=<comma separated list>` specifies libraries to use.
+- `--libs <comma separated list>` specifies libraries to use.
 A library is a directory mirroring KiCAD footprint structure -- however, instead of foot print files it contains SVG files.
 First fit is used.
 Use can use `default` or `eagle-default` to use built-in libraries.
-- `--style=<JSON_file>` specifies color theme for the board.
+- `--style <JSON_file>` specifies color theme for the board.
 Default is a green board, other styles can be found in the `styles` directories.
+To specify one of the built-in styles, prefix it with `builtin:`.
+E.g., `--style builtin:oshpark-purple.json`
 - `--list-components` prints a list of all components from the front side of PCB.
   Doesn't produce drawing.
 - `--placeholder` shows a red square in the drawing for missing modules.